seanjun21/seanjun-portfolio-doc-style/src/content/docs/2.1___sept2018/index.md

 ## 21

 - Finished MJML project.
-- Had a good conversation about my next entrepreneur idea.
+- Had a good conversation with coworkers about my next business ideas.
 - New Gatsby starter came out, might be inclined to migrate.

 ## 20